-We recall the definition of the Laplace operator, standard model for fractal diffusion.
-We introduce numerical approximation procedures of the presented model.
-It is important to stress that our approximation procedure consists of re-normalizing standard approximation methods on two- and three-dimensions such as the finite difference and the finite element method.
+We recall the definition of the Laplace operator, a standard model for fractal diffusion.
+Then, introduce numerical approximation procedures of the presented model.
+It is important to stress that our approximation procedure consists of renormalizing standard approximation methods on two- and three-dimensions such as the finite difference and the finite element method.
 See for example \cite{GRS} where a finite element method is designed and analyzed.
-Note that in \cite{GRS} the authors assume the renormalization constant is known.
-In our work we do not need to analytically compute the re-normalization constant since we approximate this constant numerically.
+Note that in \cite{GRS}, the authors assume the renormalization constant is known.
+We do not need to compute the renormalization constant analytically and instead of of that, we approximate it numerically.
 We also mention that the finite element formulation implemented here is based on weak forms computed using standard length and area measures restricted to approximations of the fractal sets.
-In particular, for the case of the Sierpinski triangle approximation by the finite element method can be summarized as follows: \begin{itemize} \item The computations are carried out on approximations of the fractal (that could be a union of edges or triangles). \item Approximation of the computations of derivatives for which we use classical derivatives of piecewise linear functions in one and two dimensions.
-We also approximate derivative using standard weight and adjacency graph matrices. \item Approximation of the self-similar measure.
-Here we test different approximations: 1) The measure induced by length measure restricted to the edges of the triangles of the finite graph that represents the current approximation of the fractal and 2) The measure induce by the area measure restricted to the triangles of the current approximation of the fractal. \item Approximation of the values for rescaling to obtain renormalized operators and guarantee that the obtained solution approximates the solution of the continuous problem.
+In particular, in the case of the Sierpinski triangle, the approximation by the finite element method can be summarized as follows: \begin{itemize} \item The computations are carried out on approximations of the fractal (that could be a union of edges or triangles). \item Approximation of the computations of derivatives for which we use classical derivatives of piecewise linear functions in one and two dimensions.
+Alternatively, we also approximate derivatives using standard weight and adjacency graph matrices. \item Approximation of the self-similar measure.
+Here we test different approximations: 1) The measure induced by the length measure restricted to the edges of the triangles in the finite graph that represents the current approximation of the fractal, and 2) The measure induced by the area measure restricted to the triangles of the current approximation of the fractal. \item Approximation of the values for the rescaling or renormalizing to obtain renormalized operators and guarantee that the obtained solution approximates the solution of the continuous problem.

 \end{itemize}